 This introductory course covers the development of basic keyboarding/typing skills and the mastery of fundamental word processing applications such as personal and business letters, memos and e-mail, unbound and bound reports, and statistical tables.
 A textbook workplace simulation allows the student to apply what has been learned by completing documents generally found in today's business offices.
 The beginning student should be able to key (type) at least 30 to 35 words per minute upon completion of this course.
 NOTE: The completion of the activities in the textbook for this course requires access to a computer and word processing software.

-Part one of this course introduces students to the process of becoming business owners and managers.
+This course introduces students to the process of becoming business owners and managers.
 Entrepreneurship topics include: becoming an entrepreneur; selecting a type of ownership; developing a business plan; developing a marketing plan; hiring and managing staff; and financing, protecting, and insuring your business.
-Part two further explores how to market your business in today's world.
-Business marketing topics include: the world of marketing; meet customer needs; planning products and services; promotions and selling; integrated marketing communications; pricing and distribution.
 Ample end-of-chapter worktext exercises and activities along with a dedicated educational publisher website allow students to apply and compare what they have learned to real-life situations and businesses.
+The ancillary Workplace Communication Skills Workbook, which accompanies the worktext, introduces the student to important communication skills necessary to succeed in today's 21st century business offices for both business owners and employees.

 ...offering an accredited high school diploma program to students who were unable to pursue their education in a classroom setting, or prefer a non-traditional setting, because of personal or medical reasons, or due to family or work commitments...